edutjie/wikidata-graph-rag-nli/README.md

 ![Pipeline](/images/pipeline.png "Pipeline")

-The proposed GraphRAG pipeline is illustrated in Fig. \ref{fig:pipeline}.
+The proposed GraphRAG pipeline is illustrated above.
 The explanation of each step is as follows:

 - Given the user's question, the LLM extracts relevant entities that exist within the question.
 For example, if the question is about `Mosques, with countries`, the LLM response would be `['Mosque', 'Country']`.
 - For every extracted entity, the keyword is used to retrieve the top-5 related Wikidata entities using the Wikidata API.
 The retrieved data includes the URI (ID), label, and description of the entity.